printers-for-people/catboat/docs/Benchmarks.md

 # Benchmarks

-This document describes Klipper benchmarks.
+This document describes Kalico benchmarks.

 ## Micro-controller Benchmarks

-This section describes the mechanism used to generate the Klipper micro-controller step rate benchmarks.
+This section describes the mechanism used to generate the Kalico micro-controller step rate benchmarks.

 The primary goal of the benchmarks is to provide a consistent